ThePyrotechnic/go-tokenguy/README.md

 ## Running

-Place all desired validation keys in a directory
+Place all desired public RS256 keys in a directory

+Optionally, place matching RS256 private keys in a separate directory

-`tokenguy server start --keys-directory <dir>`
+`tokenguy server start --public-keys <public dir> [--private-keys <private dir>]`

-See `tokenguy server start -h` for more options
+See also `tokenguy server start -h`

 ### TLS

-For production usage, serve the binary via a reverse proxy (like nginx)
+For production usage, serve the binary via a reverse proxy (like nginx) and set `GIN_MODE=release`

-## Usage

-### As a web server
+## Usage as a web server

+### Validating existing tokens

 Send a POST request to `http://<host>:<port>/validate`